aszx87410/huli-blog/source/_posts/en/google-ctf-2022-writeup.md

 ### GPUSHOP2 (7 solves)

-This problem was modified from last year's version, and the solution from last year can be found here: https://github.com/ComdeyOverFlow/Google_CTF_2021/blob/main/gpushop.md
+This problem was modified from last year's version.

 I didn't look at it very carefully, but it should be caused by URL encoding a certain path, which leads to the proxy not matching the path.